muntorg/munt-official/README.md

 ### License
-All code, binaries and other assets in this repository are subject to [The Novo license](https://github.com/novocurrency/novocurrency-core/blob/master/COPYING_novo) except where explicitely stated otherwise.
+All code, binaries and other assets in this repository are subject to [The Florin license](https://github.com/novocurrency/novocurrency-core/blob/master/COPYING_florin) except where explicitely stated otherwise.

 ### Branches
 `master` branch tracks the current public release; is generally updated only for each release (with accompanying tag) and very occasionally for minor documentation or other commits.
 If all you want is to build/track the current version of the software than use the `master` branch.